tconfrey/BrainTool/README.md

 <table style="border:none;">
 <tr>
 <td style="border:none; vertical-align:top; padding-left:0px; padding-top: 50px;">
 The BrainTool side panel shows your nested tag hierarchy.
-Each tag groups a set of links.
-Open tabs are shown highlighted, <b>TODO</b> items are indicated in <b>bold</b>.
+Each tag groups a set of links (and other tags).
+A tag is associated with a Chrome window where each tab contains a tagged link or page.
+Open tabs and Chrome windows are shown highlighted. <b>TODO</b> items are indicated in <b>bold</b>.
 </td>
 <td style="border:none; padding-left:0px;"><img src="/site/sidePanel.png" alt="BrainTool sidepanel" style="border:solid; border-width:thin; width:70%;"></td>
 </tr>